At a Glance

-There is a reason why both Pima cotton bed sheets and Egyptian cotton bed sheets are two of the most used cotton bedding in the world.
+There is a reason why both Pima cotton bed sheets and Egyptian cotton bed sheets in Singapore are two of the most used cotton bedding in the world.
 Both are deemed as higher quality due to them being "even more staple cotton," which means a single cotton strand is lengthier and smoother.
 This results in a more luxurious fabric that is silky smooth and tremendously sturdy.

 Image by cottonbro from Pexels